Articles

 Periprocedural anticoagulation

 Periprocedural anticoagulation planning is essential when planning an interventional procedure so that the best balance between the risk of bleeding and thrombosis can be achieved.
-The following must be considered in assessment of periprocedural anticoagulation: bleeding risks associated with ...
+The following must be considered in the assessment of periprocedural anticoagulation: bleeding risks associated w...

 Article